Keeping your Sanity with Routines in Home Daycare (With free printable schedule)

 Planning meals time routines in home daycare

 I have kids that come in at all hours of the morning.
 Different parents have different jobs and start at different times.
 I noticed that most people dropped their kids off by 8:15 or so, so I made my breakfast serving time at 8:30.
-I don’t like trying to serve the kids a meal and having to keep running to the door and greet other kids.
+It’s hard to serve the kids a meal and having to keep running to the door and greet other kids.

 We usually finish lunch around 12 and get cleaned up and start stories by around 12:15, so if we sing and snuggle for 20 minutes, that puts the start of nap around 12:35 or 12:40.
 The kids are usually all asleep by 1.
 I let them sleep for about two hours and wake them up at 3.
 Their snack is ready for them when they get up and put their beds away.